10 Armenian Must-Try Dishes

 6. Zhingyalov hats

 Zhingyalov hats is a type of flatbread stuffed with herbs and green vegetables.
-Although you can find it in Yerevan too, but it is a traditional dish of Nagorno-Karabakh.
-If you are in Armenia, and travel to Karabakh, eating zhingyalov hats is a must.
+Although you can find it in Yerevan too, this is the traditional dish of Nagorno-Karabakh.
+If you are in Armenia, and happen to be travelling to Karabakh, eating zhingyalov hats is a must.

-Before going to the sweets, the strangest but also most loved food, or rather a breakfast, in Armenia is khash.
-It is a dish of boiled beef feet, and locals like to eat it with dried lavash and drink some vodka.
-Getting together around a table of khash is a great tradition.
+Before going to the sweets, the strangest but also most loved food, or rather breakfast, in Armenia is khash.
+The dish consists of boiled beef feet, and locals like to eat it with dried lavash and accompany it with some vodka.
+Reuniting around a table of khash is such a warm and comforting tradition.

-After all these tasty dishes, it sure feels like it is time for the dessert.
-Gata is an Armenian pastry or sweet bread.
-It can take variety of shapes, sizes and its decorated versions are very aesthetically pleasing.
-Having become a well known national symbol, Gata is usually the number one "brand" that tourists love most in Armenia.
+After all these tasty dishes, it sure feels like it is time for some dessert.
+Gata is an Armenian pastry consisting of sweet bread.
+It can take a variety of shapes, sizes and its decorated versions are very aesthetically pleasing.
+Having become a well known national symbol, Gata is usually one of the top things that tourists look for.
 There is also a tradition of putting a coin inside gata before baking it, and the finder will have a good fortune.
 Tourists usually buy gata near Geghard monastery, a top tourist destination in Armenia.

 9. Sweet Sujukh

 This Armenian dessert decorates all the markets in Yerevan.
 It will most definitely catch your eye during your visit to the fairs or any touristic destination in Armenia.
-It is a tasty dessert made of walnuts and in thickened grape juice.
-Many tourists take sujukh from Armenia also as a souvenir for their loved ones back home.
+It is a tasty dessert made of walnuts in thickened grape juice.
+Also, many tourists take sujukh from Armenia as a souvenir for their loved ones back home.

-Lastly, pakhlava is a dessert pastry made of layers of filo filled with chopped nuts and stuffed with lots of honey.
+Last but not least, pakhlava is a dessert pastry made of layers of filo filled with chopped nuts and stuffed with lots of honey.
 As you may have noticed, Armenia is full of good food, but nothing can beat the taste of Pakhlava, a pure pleasure for the senses!